-Your instructor throughout the course will be an experienced ABASA member.
+Your instructors throughout the course will be experienced ABASA members.

 The basic course has an Introduction Day that is mandatory to attend.
 This will occur on the Sunday prior to the first Wednesday night of the course.
 It runs from 10am till 3 pm.
 On this important day, students will learn about safety, the forge fire, forge etiquette and tools of the blacksmith trade.
 You will also get to meet and greet with fellow students over a BBQ lunch (provided as part of the course) and if time allows, the forges will be fired up for some fun at the anvil.

 Wednesday nights start at 6:30pm and finish at 9pm.
 On the first night, you will learn the basics of hammer control and use of the anvil to forge your steel to shape.
 The curriculum is not locked in steel, so to speak, as there is the flexibility in the course for students to work within their capabilities and strengths.

 At the end of the course, the basic facets of hand forging will have been covered including drawing down, twisting, upsetting, punching, drifting, bending and scrolling.
 The new smith will have hand forged some objects of art to show for their labours, and have the knowledge to begin their quest into the ancient art of blacksmithing.

 With the success of the condensed course introduced in 2017, we will be scheduling 4 courses that run over a six week period ( one night each week) and 2 condensed courses running over a Saturday and Sunday, back to back (16 hours).
 The condensed course is structured for those who are unable to attend the weekly courses.